jhap1982/giveituruguay/1999/1999-05-20 - First Avenue Club, Minneapolis, MN, USA/README.md

 ## Setlist

-Around the World
+1. Around the World
-Give It Away
+2. Give It Away
-Scar Tissue
+3. Scar Tissue
-If You Have to Ask
+4. If You Have to Ask
-My Lovely Man
+5. My Lovely Man
-I Like Dirt
+6. I Like Dirt
-Green Heaven
+7. Green Heaven
-Police Helicopter
+8. Police Helicopter
-Me and My Friends
+9. Me and My Friends
-Under the Bridge
+10. Under the Bridge
-The Power of Equality
+11. The Power of Equality
-SETLIST INCOMPLETE
+<br>**SETLIST INCOMPLETE**

 ## Notes